5 Tips to Guard Against Hail Damage – On and Off Alberta Roads

 Most importantly, be safe.
 When a storm hits, you’ll be navigating treacherous weather.
 If you can’t rush to a safe spot, stop your car and wait for the storm to pass.
 Always stay in your car during a hailstorm as you could get seriously injured.

-Does My Car Insurance Cover Hail Damage?
+Does My Insurance Cover Hail Damage?

 If the damage is already done, don’t panic.
 Hopefully, you’re covered for hail damage on your car insurance policy.
 But what insurance coverage do you need?
 For hail damage protection, you need comprehensive insurance coverage.
 Comprehensive coverage includes payment for total loss due to hail or repair, or a cash payout depending on the age of your vehicle and the amount of damage, among other factors.